JohnCervantes/coding-challenges/01 - Dr. Pixel's Medical Facility/README.md

 For the most reliable development experience, use the pre-configured Node.js server (`server.mjs`).

 1.  **Open your terminal** in the root directory of this challenge folder.
-Keep in mind to open the folder the terminal in "01 - Dr. Pixel's Medical Facility" or `cd` into it.
+Open the folder "01 - Dr. Pixel's Medical Facility" in the terminal or `cd` into it.
 2.  **Install dependencies:** The `package.json` file handles this for you.
     ```bash
     npm install